In Progress

 Feedback from SUTE

-Unit Coordinators will continue to apply evidence-informed diverse teaching, learning and assessment philosophies and methods that are person-centred/student-focused, culturally sensitive and thus enhance individual students’ motivation, commitment and ability to successfully meet the unit requirements and aligned learning outcomes.
+Unit Coordinators will continue to apply evidence-informed diverse teaching, learning and assessment philosophies and methods that are person-centred/student-focused and culturally sensitive to enhance individual students’ motivation, commitment and ability to complete all the unit assessments and meet the set learning outcomes.

 - Demonstrate adherence to the Nursing and Midwifery Board of Australia (NMBA) standards, codes and guidelines in the physical and psychosocial assessment, planning, implementation and evaluation to support mental health consumers, their carers and their significant others in the simulated and clinical environment.